salesforce-marketingcloud/LearningAppIos/README.md

 <a name="0003"></a>
 ## Push Notifications

 MobilePush lets you create and send targeted push messages based on cross-channel consumer data to encourage app usage and deliver increased ROI.
-With MobilePush, you view how users navigate through your app and because MobilePush is built on the Salesforce Marketing Cloud, you can easily integrate push message campaigns with any email, SMS, or social campaigns.
+With MobilePush, you view how users navigate through your app.
+Because MobilePush is built on the Salesforce Marketing Cloud, you can easily integrate push message campaigns with any email, SMS, or social campaign.
 <a name="0004"></a>
-## Subscriber key
+## Subscriber Key

 A subscriber is a person who has opted to receive communications from your organization.

-A valid email address is required to receive emails and a phone number to receive SMS messages.
-Additional information about subscribers can be tracked using profile and preference attributes.
+A valid email address is required to receive emails, and a valid phone number is required to receive SMS messages.
+You can track additional information about subscribers using profile and preference attributes.

-The Subscriber Key serves to identify your subscribers.
+The Subscriber Key identifies your subscribers.

-It can be set to a specific value provided by the subscriber such as a phone number, email address, or other appropriate value but most importantly a value that you choose.
+It can be set to a specific value provided by the subscriber, such as a phone number, email address, or other appropriate value.
+It must be a value that you choose that identifies a unique person.
+The model here is that one subscriber may have multiple devices.
+For example, Kevin has 3 devices.
+The subscriber key identifies Kevin, not his 3 devices.

-For example, using a subscriber key to identify a subscriber with a value other than the email address would allow you to:

-* Maintain multiple sets of subscriber attributes for a single email address.
-For example, if a family shares an email address, you can use a subscriber key to uniquely identify each member of the family.

-* Include a single email address multiple times on a list.
-For example, if a message interaction sends a separate message for each car a subscriber owns, it may be appropriate for a single subscriber to receive multiple messages.
+Keep in mind that the Marketing Cloud web UI utilizes a send-by-subscriber model.
+This means:

+* The subscriber key is used to identify the devices that will be sent to.
+This means, if you create a filtered list based on an attribute, it will identify the subscribers who own the devices that have the selected attributes and send to all devices owned by that contact.
+* The Subscriber key is not required, but it is strongly recommended.

-The Salesforce Marketing Cloud interface as well as the Web Service SOAP API support functionality around subscribers identified with a subscriber key.
+The Salesforce Marketing Cloud interface, as well as the Fuel REST API, support functionality for subscribers identified with a subscriber key.
 <a name="0005"></a>
 ## Tags

-Tags let you implement contact segmentation.
-You can set tags for subscriptions as defined by user choice.
-Additionally, use tags to collect information from the mobile app and for unstructured data or data that can contain many potential unknown values.
-For example, you can use tags when the number of potential attribute names exceeds the number of potential values of an individual attribute (such as the favorite brand specified by a contact).
+Tags let you implement contact segmentation on a per-device level.
+Additionally, use tags to collect information from the mobile app for unstructured data or data that can contain many potential unknown values.
+For example, you can use tags when the number of potential attribute names exceeds the number of potential values of an individual attribute, such as the favorite brand specified by a contact.
+Note that tags are device specific, but one-way.
+Each device has its own set of tags, but a new device will not pull down tags from the Marketing Cloud.
+If you create a filtered list based on tag data, be aware that sending from the UI will result in sending to all devices owned by subscribers that have any device with that tag.

 <a name="0006"></a>
 ## Beacon and Geofence Messages

-You can use the location capabilities of the *JB4A SDK* to target messages to a segmented group of contacts.
-Send personalized messages to increase engagement.
-The app pre-downloads geofence messages and triggers those messages when a mobile device crosses a geofence boundary.
+You can use the location capabilities of the *JB4A SDK* to target messages to contacts in selected geographic locations.
+The SDK pre-downloads geofence messages and triggers those messages when a mobile device crosses a geofence boundary.
+Note that the message must pre-exist on the device before the device crosses the geofence or encounters a beacon.
+These messages are downloaded whenever:

+* The application is brought to the foreground / started.
+* The device moves across the "magic" geofence.
+The "magic" fence is a geofence with a radius of 5K, and a center point  set to the last-known GPS fix.
+If the device moves outside that magic fence, the OS will notify the SDK, and the SDK will search for new geofences and beacons to monitor, along with messages for those fences and beacons.

+For beacon messages, the app triggers these messages when a mobile device comes into proximity with a known beacon.
 To use this functionality:

 1. The account must have access to both MobilePush and Location Services.